About me and how I help

 Before becoming a therapist, my career was rooted in the charity and social justice sector, in management positions, including - for almost 18 months - leading an LGBTQ+ organisation as Interim CEO.

-Earlier, I completed a PhD in Social Sciences (yes, you can call me Dr.) and spent six years as an academic researcher and lecturer, pursuing a deep interest in social identity, equity, and the systems that shape our lives.
+Earlier in my career, I completed a PhD in Social Sciences (yes, you can call me Dr.) and spent six years as an academic researcher and lecturer, pursuing a deep interest in social identity, equity, and self-expression.

 And personally...

-Outside the therapy room, I’m someone who values calm, depth, authenticity and meaningful connection.
+Outside the therapy room, I’m someone who values calm, depth, connection and play.

 I was born and raised in East London in a Greek Cypriot family and 'came out' as queer in my late 'teens.
 My own experiences of culture, identity, and (not) belonging inform the way I work.

-Now in my early 50s and living by the sea in Brighton, I’m often found walking along the coast, spending time with friends, swimming, dancing or unrolling my yoga mat.
+Now in my early 50s and living by the sea in Brighton, I’m often found walking along the coast, spending time with friends, dancing, unrolling my yoga mat, or planning my next adventure,